 This guidance covers all types of initial applications for marketing authorisation made in the Centralised (CP), Mutual Recognition (MRP), Decentralised (DCP) and National procedures including updates provided during the assessment phase (validation updates and responses to questions).

-It applies also to active substance master files (ASMF), MRL applications, and post-authorisation submissions (i.e. variations and extensions, PSUR submissions, renewal applications and dossiers for referral procedures7.(g)).
+It applies also to active substance master files (ASMF), MRL applications, and post-authorisation submissions (e.g. variations and dossiers for referral procedures, see section 7.(g)).

 For procedures such as requests for Scientific Advice, parallel import or field trial applications, the use of an electronic dossier is feasible in principle, if accepted by the competent authority.
 The requirements should follow the current guideline, except for the folder structure.
 For notifications submitted regarding the deliberate release of a Genetically Modified Organism (GMO), it is advisable to confirm acceptance of an e-submission with the concerned national agency.

-Procedures for sending electronic information
+Procedure for submitting the electronic dossier